SylviaOne/Repo-hub/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## What biscuit does a short person like?
+Shortbread.